Patient Instructions After VasectomyMarwan Nasr2020-02-25T09:06:57-05:00

 Confirm Vasectomy Effectiveness

-After three months and a minimum of 20 or more ejaculations you must get your semen tested.
+After four months and a minimum of 25 or more ejaculations you must get your semen tested.

 The chance of a sperm passing through the blockage in the vas tubes is extremely small, especially once the tubes are cut, cauterized and then separated by the fascial sheath barrier, but failure is possible.
 The incidence of failure varies with the skill and experience of the surgeon and with the approach used to block the tubes.
 It is for this reason that testing semen samples is essential.